Why Repointing Matters for Stone & Period Buildings

 Why Using the Right Mortar Matters

 Choosing the correct mortar for pointing is just as important as the workmanship itself.
-Mortar is not simply a filler between stones or bricks — it plays a vital role in how a building performs, breathes, and ages over time. .
+Mortar is not simply a filler between stones or bricks — it plays a vital role in how a building performs, breathes, and ages over time.
+Hot lime is the pinnacle of authentic mortars for stone buildings, it encourages water evaporation reducing the chance of damp inside the building.

 Movement and Flexibility

 All buildings move slightly due to temperature changes, settlement, and general environmental factors.
-Lime mortars are more flexible and can accommodate this natural movement.
-Strong cement mortars, by contrast, are far less forgiving and can crack under stress, allowing water to penetrate.
+Lime mortars such as hot lime, and in some cases NHL 3.5, are more flexible and can accommodate this natural movement.
+Strong cement mortars, by contrast, are far less forgiving; they trap water inside and can crack under stress.

 Longevity and Appearance

 Using the correct mortar also ensures a sympathetic appearance.
-The colour, texture, and finish should complement the existing masonry.
+The colour, texture, and finish should complement the existing masonry and can vary by material due to different ratios, colours of sand and pozzolans.
 An inappropriate mix can stand out visually and detract from the character of the building — particularly in period or heritage properties.
+Occasionally, when repointing a listed building, the mortar may need to be traceable and pre-approved by the appropriate authorities in advance to ensure it maintains the character of the building, we can help guide you through this process.

 The Building Must Be Able to Breathe